Varroa mite detections in Queensland

 On 19 February 2024, a single varroa mite (Varroa jacobsoni) was found in a sentinel beehive at the Port of Brisbane.

-More Varroa jacobsoni were then found in a feral Asian honey bee nest nearby.
+More V. jacobsoni were then found in a feral Asian honey bee nest nearby.
 This feral nest was destroyed.
 Testing showed this was a new, exotic incursion of Asian honey bee.
 None of these bees had exotic bee viruses.